 “Measuring, reporting, and comparing health outcomes are among the most important steps toward rapidly improving patient care and reducing costs.
 By implementing the Colorectal Cancer Standard Set, health providers become part of an expanding, international community of innovative healthcare providers dedicated to improving value for the millions of bowel cancer patients around the world,” he said.

 Bowel cancer is the third most common cancer in the world, with around 1.4 million new cases diagnosed each year.
 It is predicted that this figure will rise to 2.4 million new cases annually worldwide by 2035.
-In Australia, bowel cancer affects approximately 15,000 people, and is responsible for around 4,000 deaths each year.

 “The ultimate objective of the Standard Set is to help improve cancer care, leading to better health outcomes for patients,” said Bowel Cancer Australia CEO Julien Wiggins.